blambov/cassandra/src/java/org/apache/cassandra/db/memtable/TrieMemtable.md

                                               01 -> COMPLEX_COLUMN_MARKER
 ```
 As part of the process of modifying the in-memory trie, the mutation code recognizes that the `COMPLEX_COLUMN_MARKER`
-and the `Level ROW` markers have no children and call the dangling metadata cleaner.
-As that returns true, the marker
+and the `Level ROW` markers have no children and call the `shouldPreserveWithoutChildren` predicate.
+As that returns
-and the path leading to them is removed.
+false, the marker and the path leading to them is removed.
 ```
 40cd0a37fd8f053c6c404170706c650038 -> partition with 1 rows and 2 tombstones
                                   *** Start deletion branch